AshGw/AES-256/README.md

 ## Recommendations

-I recommend using genkey() function ALL THE TIME to generate randomly secure keys since AES-256 is considered secure against brute-force attacks, given the key is generated randomly and has sufficient entropy.
+I recommend using the genkey() function ALL THE TIME to generate randomly secure keys since AES-256 is considered secure against brute-force attacks, given the key is generated randomly and has sufficient entropy.
 The security of AES-256 lies in the strength of the key and the inability to efficiently search through the vast keyspace, it takes 2^256 attempts to run through all the possible combinations.
 If a brute force attacker runs through 1 trillion combos a second it will still take 10^46 years to run through every possible combination.

-NOTE that securing the key is as important.
+NOTE that securing the key is as important as generating a cryptographically secure one.

 Here you might see me using the bytes key :
 ```python